AlexHowansky/shmd/README.md

 Create another subdirectory with the same name under the `public/photos` directory.
 Make sure it's readable by the web server user.
-If you would like the app to show a more descriptive name for the gallery, you may create a text file `public/photos/<gallery>/title` containing a descriptive gallery title.
+If you would like the app to show a more descriptive name for the gallery, you may create a text file `public/photos/<gallery>/title` containing the  gallery title.
+You may also create `public/photos/<gallery>/description` with a short description of the gallery contents.

 ### Photos